 How to clean patent leather shoes

-To restore their previous shine all you need is some glass cleaner.
+To restore their previous shine, all you need is some glass cleaner.
 Spray it on a soft cloth and rub it gently on your patent leather shoes.

 How to clean suede shoes

-Suede is an awesome material for boots, jackets and belts.
+Suede is an excellent material for boots, jackets and belts.
 However, men are afraid to wear this great material because they aren’t sure how to take care of it.
 The best way to keep suede clean and looking great is to brush it after heavy use.
 There are three tools you can use to clean and brush your suede.

-The crepe brush is another great tool and it’s softer than a wire bristle brush.
+The crepe brush is another great tool, and it’s softer than a wire bristle brush.
 It doesn’t clean quite as deep, but it’s gentler on the suede and is less likely to cause damage.

 Finally, you have the eraser block, which works very well at removing marks and stains.
 Like the crepe brush, the suede block won’t damage the suede if you get a bit rough with it.
 You can also use a standard pencil eraser.